The Undertaker: Lord of Darkness (1996–1998)

 The Undertaker and Mankind's wildly violent, outlandish feud from over a year previous to this point was revitalized over the next month, ultimately taken to a new graphic height and decisively resolved when they faced each other in a Hell in a Cell match at King of the Ring.
 The match became one of the most famous matches in professional wrestling history.
-During the match, The Undertaker threw Mankind off the roof of the 16 ft cell onto a broadcast table below, in what was a preplanned move.
+During the match, the Undertaker threw Mankind off the roof of the 16 ft cell onto a broadcast table below, in what was a preplanned move.
 He later performed a chokeslam on Mankind through the roof of the cell into the ring, which was not preplanned and legitimately knocked Mankind unconscious.
 In jumping from the top of the cell to the ring canvas, The Undertaker suffered a broken ankle.
 Escalating as things progressed, blood flowed from both wrestlers as they attacked each other with steel steps, chairs, the cell wall, etc. Topping that off, Mankind introduced multitudes of thumbtacks scattered across the ring canvas but was back body dropped on them, and subsequently chokeslammed onto them before The Undertaker won the match with his Tombstone Piledriver.

-At Fully Loaded: In Your House, The Undertaker and Stone Cold Steve Austin defeated Kane and Mankind to win the WWF Tag Team Championship.
-The Undertaker and Austin's reign as tag team champions lasted only two weeks, as Kane and Mankind regained the titles from them in a fatal four-way tag-team match on the August 10 edition of Raw.
+At Fully Loaded: In Your House, the Undertaker and Stone Cold Steve Austin defeated Kane and Mankind to win the WWF Tag Team Championship.
+The Undertaker and Austin's reign as tag team champions lasted only two weeks, as Kane and Mankind regained the titles from them in a fatal four-way tag-team match on the August 10 episode of Raw is War.
 The Undertaker then became the number one contender for the WWF Championship, held by Austin at that point, for a match at SummerSlam.
 Shortly before SummerSlam and after much speculation, The Undertaker finally disclosed that he and his half-brother were working together.
 Despite this revelation, The Undertaker told Kane before his SummerSlam bout that he did not want him interfering, even sending Kane away during the match itself when he appeared.
 Even though The Undertaker lost the match at SummerSlam, he handed Austin his championship belt back after the match with a show of respect and sportsmanship.